 High myopia is typically defined as having short-sightedness of -6.00 diopters or worse.
 In addition to causing significant vision loss, high myopia is also associated with other serious eye conditions including glaucoma and retinal detachment, both of which may lead to blindness.

-It is vital, therefore, to take measures to prevent myopia from progressing to high myopia, especially during childhood when myopia progresses rapidly.
-A recently published study conducted in Guangzhou, China, followed up on a group of children from who did an initial baseline test in 2006.
+It is therefore vital to take measures in preventing myopia from progressing to high myopia.
+This is especially during childhood when myopia progresses rapidly.
+A recently published study conducted in Guangzhou, China, followed up on a group of children who did an initial baseline test in 2006.
 12 years later in 2018, data from 443 students showed associations between the age of myopia onset and the risk of developing high myopia.

-The risk of developing high myopia was greater than half (53.9%) for children with myopia onset at 7 or 8 years of age.
-For those who developed myopia at 9 years, the risk dropped to around 30%, further dipping to 20% if their onset was one year later.
+The risk of developing high myopia was greater than half (53.9%).
+This is for children with myopia onset at 7 or 8 years of age.
+For those who developed myopia at 9 years, the risk dropped to around 30%.
+This is a further dip of 20% if their onset was one year later.
 Finally, those whose myopia developed at 12 years or older saw a less than 5% risk of developing high myopia.
-The results of the study doesn’t mean that getting myopia early causes high myopia, but it does mean that high myopia is highly associated with an earlier onset of myopia.
+The results of the study don’t mean that getting myopia early causes high myopia.
+But it does mean that there is a high association between high myopia and an earlier onset of myopia.

 For parents looking to find a digital solution to mitigate the risk factors for myopia in children, look to the planoApp.
-The app enables parents to monitor their child’s screen time and teaches children about good eye health and device use behaviours at the same time through built-in science-based reminders in the app.
-It is also vital that children go for regular and timely eye checks to ensure that eye problems, including myopia, are detected and managed early to slow down its progression.
+The app enables parents to monitor their child’s screen time.
+It also teaches children about good eye health and device use behaviours.